asbah-amjad/WebDev2-Architecting/documentation.md

 - application (ports, hosts etc...) configuration is put to `settings.js`.
 The `enums.js` is a file to keep constants like in frontend, ideally with a file watcher that would synchronize them.

 ## Learning

+### Asbah Amjad Usmani

+After reading project instruction, Server A seems to me a little complicated then other parts.
+So, to challenge myself I selected to do Server A part and I am glad in the end because I learn a lot of new technologies.

+I was familiar with MongoDb so I decided to use it.
+RabbitMq and docker were totally new things for me.
+I realized benefits of docker-compose with the help of this project.

 ### Chi-Hao Lay